larafeulner/Perinatal_Mouse_Heart_scRNAseq/README.md

 plot_dt and sceptic_pseudotime folders contain files used for supplemental sceptic analysis in Python (sceptic_ipynb).

-R_package_versions.txt includes returns from SessionInfo() command in R and represent versions used during time of analysis.
+R_package_versions.txt includes returns from a prior SessionInfo() command in R and represent versions used during time of analysis.